syncfusion/blazor-docs/src/querybuilder/query-builder/columns-binding.md

 ```

-> When columns are auto-generated, the column type will be determined from the first record of the data source.

 ## Labels

 By default, the column label is displayed from the column [`Field`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.QueryBuilder.QueryBuilderColumn.html#Syncfusion_Blazor_QueryBuilder_QueryBuilderColumn_Field) value.
 To override the default label, you have to define the [`Label`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.QueryBuilder.QueryBuilderColumn.html#Syncfusion_Blazor_QueryBuilder_QueryBuilderColumn_Label) value.

-> If both the field and headerText are not defined in the column, the column renders with `empty` header text.
+> If both the field and label are not defined in the column, the column renders with `empty` text.

 ## Operators

 The operator for a column can be defined in the [`Columns`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.QueryBuilder.SfQueryBuilder.html#Syncfusion_Blazor_QueryBuilder_SfQueryBuilder_Columns) property.
+You can directly set the custom operators using [`OperatorsModel`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.QueryBuilder.OperatorsModel.html) in columns `Operator` property.
 The available operators and its supported data types are:

 | Operators | Description | Supported Types |
 | ------------ | ----------------------- | ------------------ |